 Make sure to check Covid protocols wherever you go.
 Chances are you’ll need masks and proof of your Covid-19 vaccination.
 And keep coming back to this list, I’ll be updating as the season moves along.

-THINGS TO DO THIS FALL IN AND AROUND PHILADELPHIA
+THINGS TO DO THIS FALL IN PHILLY (AND A LITTLE BEYOND)

 Explore changing leaves and a Philly sunrise in Fairmount Park